 What Are the Biggest Holiday Decorating Mistakes to Steer Clear Of?
 My whole family loves Christmas, and we typically go all out with holiday decorating.
 And now, with all the...

 By Mike Holmes

-I get that in some cities it’s a seller’s market, and you’re lucky to even buy a house or a condo.
-But if you buy the wrong one, you will lose it all and you will regret it.
-I’ve seen it happen, over and over again, where couples think they bought the house of their dreams only to discover that it’s a complete nightmare.
+I’ve seen it happen, over and over again, where couples think they bought the house of their dreams only to discover that it’s a complete nightmare later on.

-Too many people have gone bankrupt and too many marriages have fallen apart because of one bad decision: Buying a house that needs a fortune to make right.
+Too many people have gone bankrupt and too many marriages have fallen apart because of one bad decision: Buying a house that needs a fortune to Make It Right.

 - Missing downspouts or downspouts that direct water to the roof or foundation; could lead to leaks

 - Cracked brick, including around windows; could mean moisture intrusion and rot

 - Vertical foundation cracks; more than one could mean structural problems, like a cracked footing

 Knock on a wood surface.
 If you hear a hollow sound, it could indicate the presence of termites.